Hill Day, July 31!

 Alternatives 2018 is hosting the first annual Alternatives Conference Hill Day!
-This is an historic opportunity to make our voices heard in the halls of Congress!
+This is a historic opportunity to make our voices heard in the halls of Congress!

 We invite you to meet at Catholic University July 29-31 for the Pre-conference Institute.
-We will share our experience and advocacy strategies on July 30th, and visit our elected representatives on July 31st.
+We will share our experience and advocacy strategies on July 30th (see schedule below), and visit our elected representatives on July 31st.

 This is the People’s Alternatives!
 Join us in returning Alternatives to its roots!
 These advocacy days will be followed by the Alternatives Conference, with more than 70 workshops, as well as the arts, networking, and sharing hope for a new world!